fbpx

 Preparation of draft resolutions and position papers as indicated by tutors.

-Assisted by tutors, students will develop shared working methods on Google Classroom.
+Assisted by the tutors, students will develop shared working methods on cloud platforms.

 1° modulo